-Things often get easier as the lymphoedema improves and becomes more manageable over time.
+Things often get easier as the lymphoedema or lipoedema improves and becomes more manageable over time.
 We all feel angry, self-conscious and low at times, but this can be heightened when we develop a condition, and we feel we have no control of our body and feelings.
 It is times like these we could consider finding others, that can relate to what we are going through and see what people have done to combat their struggles.

-It is normal to feel angry about having lymphoedema, it is extra time and effort in taking care of yourself and finding what it will take to best manage everything.
+It is normal to feel angry about having lymphoedema or lipoedema, it is extra time and effort in taking care of yourself and finding what it will take to best manage everything.
 Try not to hide your feelings; talk to people you trust about how you are coping and as your lymphoedema reduces you'll be more able to enjoy the things you once did or even find new activities to replace them.

 It is normal to feel embarrassed and worry that people are staring at you.
-Lymphoedema can be reduced, give it time and hopefully, you will find that you become less self-conscious about it.
+Lymphoedema or lipoedema can be reduced, give it time and hopefully, you will find that you become less self-conscious about it.
 Try wearing looser clothing; this could help while your body changes.

 You may feel low or depressed because you don't have enough support.
 Try to let family and friends know about how you are feeling so they can help you.
 It is natural to want to be left alone to sort out your thoughts and feelings, however, if you are avoiding people, feeling anxious and sad most days then try to talk to your doctor or nurse.
 Emotional signs of depression can include: